matthewsides/Glossary-Of-Tech-Terms/README.md

 Procedural programming is a paradigm based on the concept of using procedures.
 Procedure (sometimes also called subprogram, routine or method) is a sequence of commands to be executed.

+## Characteristics of Procedural

+▪ It focuses on process rather than data.

+▪ It takes a problem as a sequence of things to be done such as reading, calculating and printing.
+Hence, a number of functions are written to solve a problem.

+▪ A program is divided into a number of functions and each function has clearly defined purpose.
+Most of the functions share global data.

+▪ Data moves openly around the system from function to function.

 ### Event Driven

 Event-driven programming is a programming paradigm in which the flow of program execution is determined by events - for instance a user action such as a mouse click, key press, or a message from the operating system or another program.